geeknoid/Undertaker/README.md

   --version                                               Show version information
 ```

-* `<assembly-folder>` is the path to a folder containing all the assemblies to work with.
+* `<input-folders>` are the paths to one or more folders containing all the assemblies to analyze.
 The tool will
   analyze any files with the `*.dll` and `*.exe` extensions, skipping any files that are not .NET assemblies.
   The tool recursively visits all subfolders, looking for files to analyze.